I am sorry about next three paragraphs. Because, I wrote too much. If you don't have time, you can skip them directly 🙂

 Class provides better code reuse.
 Classes are the fundamental building blocks of object-oriented programming.

 Class is a blueprint or template for creating objects.
 It defines the properties (attributes) and behaviors (methods) that the created objects will have.
-Classes encapsulate data and the methods to manipulate that data.
+Classes encapsulate data and the methods to manipulate that data. - Object is an instance of a class.

 Object is a specific instance of a class.
 It represents a particular example of the entity described by the class.
-An object contains state (values for the attributes) and behavior (the methods).
+An object contains state (values for the attributes) and behavior (the methods). - Instance is a specific object built from a specific class.

-• Sub type(Sub Class/Child Class/Derived Class) is a class which inherits from another class.
+- Sub type(Sub Class/Child Class/Derived Class) is a class which inherits from another class.
 It is also called a derived class, extended class, sub class or child class.

-• Super type(Super Class/Parent Class/Base Class) being inherited from another class.
+- Super type(Super Class/Parent Class/Base Class) being inherited from another class.
 It is also called a base class, super class or a parent class.

-• Reusability is a mechanism which facilitates you to reuse the fields and methods of the existing class when you create a new class.
+- Reusability is a mechanism which facilitates you to reuse the fields and methods of the existing class when you create a new class.
 You can use the same fields and methods already defined in the previous class.

-• Reference is a variable or property that refers to an instance of a class.
+- Reference is a variable or property that refers to an instance of a class.

-Reference refers to the memory address of a value, typically an object or complex data structure.
+Reference refers to the memory address of a value, typically an object or complex data structure. - Instance variable is a variable that is associated with a specific instance of a class.

-• Class variables also known as static variables are declared with the static keyword in a class, but outside a method, constructor or a block.
+- Class variables also known as static variables are declared with the static keyword in a class, but outside a method, constructor or a block.
 There would only be one copy of each class variable per class, regardless of how many objects are created from it.
 These variables are shared among all instances of the class, and changing this variable will affect all instances of the class.

 Abstraction